-(A) Other than with respect to technology limited to use in law enforcement investigations and prosecutions as specifically defined in Sec. -9 below, a County department must obtain Board approval at a properly-noticed public meeting, on the regular (non-consent) calendar, before any of the following:
+- (B) Sheriff's Office and District Attorney's Office.
+Other than with respect to surveillance technology limited to use in law enforcement investigations and prosecutions as specifically defined in Sec.
+A40-9 of this Division, and subject to Sec.
+A40-2(C) below, the Sheriff's Office and District Attorney's Office must notify the Board, and obtain Board approval, at a properly-noticed public meeting, on the regular (non-consent) calendar, before any of the following: - (1) Seeking funds for surveillance technology, including but not limited to, applying for a grant, or accepting state or federal funds, or in-kind or other donations;

-- (1) Seeking funds for surveillance technology, including but not limited to, applying for a grant, or accepting state or federal funds, or in-kind or other donations; - (2) Acquiring new surveillance technology, including but not limited to procuring that technology without the exchange of monies or other consideration; - (3) Using surveillance technology for a purpose, in a manner, or in a location not previously approved by the Board; or - (4) Entering into an agreement with a non-County entity to acquire, share, or otherwise use surveillance technology or the information it provides. - (B) Other than with respect to technology limited to use in law enforcement investigations as specifically defined in Sec. -9 below, a County department must obtain Board approval of a Surveillance Use Policy at a properly-noticed public meeting, on the regular (non-consent) calendar, before engaging in any of the activities described in subsections (A)(2), (A)(3), and (A)(4).
+- (2) Acquiring new surveillance technology, including but not limited to procuring that technology without the exchange of monies or other consideration; - (3) Using surveillance technology for a purpose, in a manner, or in a location not previously approved by the Board; or - (4) Entering into an agreement with a non-County entity to acquire, share, or otherwise use surveillance technology.

+The Sheriff's Office and the District Attorney's Office must also notify the Board, and obtain Board approval, of a Surveillance Use Policy at a properly-noticed public meeting, on the regular (non-consent) calendar, before engaging in any of the activities described in subsections (B)(2), (B)(3), and (B)(4).